cockroachdb/docs/cockroachcloud/cmek.md

 docs_area: manage.security
 ---

-Customer-Managed Encryption Keys (CMEK) give you more control over data is protected in your {{ site.data.products.dedicated }} clusters where [Encryption At Rest](../{{site.versions["stable"]}}/encryption.html) is already enabled.
-When both Encryption At Rest and CMEK are enabled, your cluster's data is protected by an additional cryptographic key that is entirely within your control.
+Customer-Managed Encryption Keys (CMEK) give you more control over how a cluster's data is protected at rest on the cluster's nodes and persistent volumes.
+When CMEK is enabled [at rest in your clusters](../{{site.versions["stable"]}}/encryption.html) is protected in your {{ site.data.products.dedicated }} clusters with  is enabled.
+When both Encryption At Rest and CMEK are enabled, your cluster's data is protected by an additional cryptographic key that is entirely within your control, hosted in a supported cloud-native key-management systems (KMS).
 You grant your cluster's service account the ability to encrypt and decrypt using the CMEK key.
 The service account never has direct access to the CMEK key materials and does not have the ability to manage or export your CMEK keys.

 You create and manage your CMEK keys in your cloud tenant's key-management system (KMS).
 Support for Hashicorp Vault Secrets Manager means that you can use CMEK keys stored in multiple cloud tenants or providers.
 You can learn more about {{ site.data.products.dedicated }}'s [Hashicorp Vault Integration](../{{site.versions["stable"]}}/hashicorp-integration.html).

 In addition, you can use CMEK keys that reside in multiple cloud tenants or providers by using Hashicorp Vault Secrets Manager.
 Hashicorp Vault Secrets Manager centralizes management of cryptographic keys in multiple cloud tenants, and you grant your {{ site.data.products.dedicated }} service account the ability to encrypt and decrypt using the key.
 Google Cloud KMS, AWS KMS, and Hashicorp Vault Secrets Manager, or a combination of the three.
 This article describes how CMEK works in {{ site.data.products.dedicated }} clusters.
-To enable CMEK on a cluster, see [Managing Customer Managed Encryption Keys (CMEK) for Cockroach Dedicated](managing-cmek.html).
+To configure CMEK on a cluster, see [Managing Customer Managed Encryption Keys (CMEK) for Cockroach Dedicated](managing-cmek.html).

 ## Overview of CMEK

-This section briefly describes how Encryption At Rest works without CMEK, and then explains the differences when CMEK is enabled.
-For more details, see [Encryption At Rest](..{{site.versions["stable"]}}/encryption.html).
+This section describes how CMEK works on a {{ site.data.products.dedicated }} cluster.
+To learn more about encryption in CockroachDB, see [Encryption At Rest](..{{site.versions["stable"]}}/encryption.html).
 To enable CMEK, see [Managing Customer Managed Encryption Keys (CMEK) for Cockroach Dedicated](managing-cmek.html).

-When Encryption At Rest is enabled on a {{ site.data.products.dedicated }} cluster, data is always encrypted when writing to a database, and must be decrypted when reading from the database.
-Data in backups is also encrypted before being written to the target storage location.
-When you enable Encryption At Rest, CockroachDB creates two keys, distributes them to the cluster's nodes, and begins using them to encrypt and decrypt the cluster's data.
-This explanation describes single-region clusters.
-For a multi-region cluster, each region has a CMEK key, so the following steps happen for each node in a given region.
+When you create a {{ site.data.products.dedicated }} cluster, two encryption keys are created automatically:

 1. The _store key_ is a Key Encryption Key (KEK), and is used to protect the data key.
 The store key is accessed each time a cluster node is started.
-1. The _data key_ is a Data Encryption Key (DEK), and is used to encrypt and decrypt data at rest in the cluster.
-Before the data key can be used to encrypt data, CockroachDB uses the store key to decrypt it.
-This happens each time a cluster node is restarted or a new node joins the cluster.
-The data key itself is accessed each time data is written to or read from the cluster.
+1. The _data key_ is a Data Encryption Key (DEK), and is used to encrypt and decrypt cluster data before it is read from or written to a cluster node's filesystem.
+Each time the cluster is started or restarted, and each time a node joins the cluster, CockroachDB uses the store key to decrypt the data keys.

-The data key is automatically rotated on a monthly basis, and data is always written using the latest version of the key.
-Data is always decrypted using the version of the key that was used to encrypt it, as long as that key version remains available.
-When the data key is rotated, the new version is also encrypted using the store key.

-  Clusters running in {{ site.data.products.dedicated }} are automatically backed up on a schedule: Full backups run daily and incremental backups run hourly within a day.
-These backups are always encrypted using a data key that is different from the data key used to protect data at rest.
-Before each full managed backup runs, the data key used for backups is rotated.
-Each full managed backup (and its dependent incremental backups) is encrypted using a new version of the backup data key.

-  Using a _Customer-Managed Encryption Key (CMEK)_ gives you more control over how data at rest is protected in your cluster.
+  By default, data keys are rotated weekly, and CockroachDB keeps a registry of all data keys that have ever been used to write data to the cluster.
+When data is read from the cluster, it is first decrypted using the data key that was used to encrypt it.

-  When CMEK is not enabled for a cluster, the store key itself is not encrypted at rest.
-When CMEK is enabled for a cluster, the store key is encrypted using a symmetric key that you create and manage.
+When CMEK is enabled for a cluster, the store key itself is encrypted using a symmetric key that you create and manage in a supported cloud-native KMS.
 This key, which is also a KEK, is called the _CMEK key_.
-The CMEK key is stored and managed within AWS KMS, Google Cloud KMS, or Hashicorp Vault Secrets Manager.
-Hashicorp Vault Secrets Manager can manage and distribute keys to multiple cloud providers.
+The following KMS systems are supported:

+  - AWS KMS
+  - Google Cloud KMS
+  - Hashicorp Vault Secrets Manager,

+  Hashicorp Secrets Manager supports aggregating and distributing keys in multiple cloud-native KMS systems, including systems that CockroachDB does not directly support.
+For example, you might use Hashicorp Vault Secrets Manager if your keys are stored in multiple cloud providers or tenants or if your keys are stored in a different cloud provider or tenant than your data.

   To grant your cluster the ability to decrypt and encrypt using the CMEK key, you use an IAM role in your key-management system.

-  During start-up of a CMEK-enabled cluster, the CMEK key is used to decrypt the store key, and the decrypted store key is used to decrypt the data key.
+  During start-up of a CMEK-enabled cluster, the CMEK key is used to decrypt the store key in the node's memory, and the decrypted store key is used to decrypt the data key.
 Data can be written to and read from the cluster only when the CMEK key is available to the cluster.
 In addition, the cluster's backups can be read or restored only when the CMEK key is available.
 For more details, see the [How CMEK works](#how-cmek-works) section.

   CMEK can help you to meet business or regulatory requirements such as: